Diomuzan/Forder/README.md

-# BranchExersice
+# Forder
-This is a website which I've written for exersicing with branches on GitHub and it's lastly written in HTML and Bootstrap.
+Forder is a console app written in C# and .NET and the name is a merger of the words Fraudulent and order.
+The subject is lastly related to fraudulent orders hence the name Forder.